smartsheet-platform/smartsheet-javascript-sdk/README.md

 Each specific release is available for download via [GitHub](https://github.com/smartsheet-platform/smartsheet-javascript-sdk/tags).

+**v1 (September 2017)**
+Official release of the Smartsheet SDK for JavaScript

 **v0.0.1-beta (Aug 12, 2015)**
-* Initial Release of the Smartsheet SDK for JavaScript
+Initial Release of the Smartsheet SDK for JavaScript

 *Note*: Minor changes that result in a patch version increment in NPM (such as updates to the README) will not be tagged as a Release in GitHub.